A Nonlinear Approach to Dimension Reduction: Introduction

 Notice the difference between our theorem and Question \ref{q2}: Our embedding achieves better distortion $1+\veps$, but it applies to the (often easier) snowflake metric $d^\alpha$.
 Our result is also related to the following theorem of Assouad \cite{Assouad83}: {\em For every doubling metric $(M,d)$ and every $0<\alpha<1$, the snowflake metric $d^\alpha$ embeds into $\ell_2^{D}$ with distortion $D'$, where $D,D'$ depend only on $\lambda(M)$ and $\alpha$.} Note the theorem's vast generality -- the only requirements are the doubling property (which by volume arguments is an obvious necessity) and that the data be a metric -- at the nontrivial price that the distortion achieved depends on $\lambda(M)$.
 Compared to Assouad's theorem, our embedding achieves a much stronger distortion $1+\veps$, but requires the additional assumption that the input metric is Euclidean.

 Previously, Theorem \ref{thm:main} was only known to hold in the special case where $S=\R$ (the real line).
 For this case, Kahane \cite{Kahane81} and Talagrand \cite{Talagrand92} exhibit a $1+\veps$ distortion embedding of the snowflake metric $|x-y|^\alpha$ into $\ell_2^k$.
-Kahane's \cite{Kahane81} shows an embedding of $|x-y|^{1/2}$ (also known as Wilson's helix) into dimension $k=O(1/\veps)$, while Talagrand \cite{Talagrand92} shows how to embed every snowflake metric $|x-y|^\alpha$, $\alpha\in(0,1)$, with dimension $k=O(K(\alpha)/\veps^2)$ (which is larger).
-Thus, our theorem can be viewed as a generalization of \cite{Kahane81,Talagrand92} to arbitrary doubling subset of $\ell_2$ (or other $\ell_p$), albeit with a somewhat worse dependence on $\veps$.
+Kahane \cite{Kahane81} shows an embedding of $|x-y|^{1/2}$ (also known as Wilson's helix) into dimension $k=O(1/\veps)$, while Talagrand \cite{Talagrand92} shows how to embed every snowflake metric $|x-y|^\alpha$, $\alpha\in(0,1)$, with dimension $k=O(K(\alpha)/\veps^2)$.
+Theorem \ref{thm:main} can be viewed as a generalization of \cite{Kahane81,Talagrand92} to arbitrary doubling subset of $\ell_2$ (or other $\ell_p$), albeit with a somewhat worse dependence on $\veps$.

 \paragraph{Embedding for a Single Scale.}

 Most of our technical work is devoted to designing an embedding that preserves distances at a single scale $r>0$, while still maintaining a one-sided \lip condition for all scales.
 We now state our most basic new result, which achieves only a constant distortion (for the desired scale).